nodejs/TSC/Applications/NodeConf-TLP.md

 * @patrickheneise from NodeConf Barcelona
 * @digitalsadhu from NodeConf Oslo
 * @cianomaidin from NodeConf EU
-* *Awaiting Appointment by NodeConf Budapest WG*
+* @georgewills from NodeConf Christchurch
-* *Awaiting Appointment by NodeConf Christchurch WG*
+* @gergelyke for NodeConf Budapest

 ## Working Groups